Violin octet

 The violin octet is a family of stringed instruments developed in the 20th century primarily under the direction of the American luthier Carleen Hutchins.
 Each instrument is based directly on the traditional violin and shares its acoustical properties, with the goal of a richer and more homogeneous sound.
 Unlike the standard modern stringed instruments, the main resonance of the body of the violin octet instrument is at a pitch near the two middle open strings, giving the instruments a more balanced, clearer sound.

 The instruments were proposed by composer Henry Brant in 1957 and the first octet was completed in 1967.

 Instruments

 The instruments of the violin octet are:

 Note: While the Small Bass and Contrabass violins were designed and originally meant to be tuned in fifths, most bassists find the required extra shifting impractical.
-The New Violin Family Association lists tunings for these instruments in fourths, while the Hutchins Quartet retains the original fifths tuning.
+The former New Violin Family Association listed tunings for these instruments in fourths, while the Hutchins Quartet retains the original fifths tuning.